 Absolutely!
 It tastes as great as the regular one and you can almost say no difference.
 Just use the ingredients and how to make it above.

 Tip: I sometimes use this sourdough naan dough recipe to make my favourite gluten-free pizza dough or I use the ready-made naan as a sourdough pizza base, just add your favourite toppings and place them in the oven for 12-13 min.

 Store the naan at room temperature in a plastic bag or in an airtight container for up to 3 days.

 These can also be frozen in a freezer-safe container for up to 3 months.

 Yes, very much so and there are two ways of doing this:

 1) You can freeze the naan ready cooked and just heat up in the pan for 2 minutes on each side.
 It will taste amazing.

 2) You can freeze it uncooked - just ready-rolled dough.
 Freeze in an airtight container separated by parchment paper or cling film.
-Every time you want to make one or two freshly simply place in a heated pan from frozen - no need to thaw.
+Every time you want to make one or two freshly simply place it in a heated pan from frozen - no need to thaw.
 Cook on each side for 3-4 minutes or until it looks nicely cooked on both sides.

 Tips For The Best Results